Revised 12/2018 First printed 2007 :

 Try gently turning the wheel in one direction at a steady pace above 40kmh and be amazed as the bike swerves the other way Try it a few times?
 Get the bike to weave from one side of the road to the other!
 ITS FUN!
 Convinced? something more for you to learn?

 However from watching motorcycle racers cornering you might observe combining leaning and counter steering will give greater stability and faster cornering hence use on the race track, you may also enjoy the thrill of this form of cornering when on a good road surface and can see safely through a corner and the road ahead.
-Most safe road riding will however likely be done by mainly counter steering and not leaning very often at all giving us agility to avoid hazards.
+Most safe road riding will however likely be done by mainly counter steering and not leaning very often giving us ability to quickly change direction and avoid hazards.

 Hopefully now you can understand and answer these questions in under 0.1 seconds on the road when you have to know.